 Contrary to expectations, a study of 10 female business leaders reveals that their voices are actually closer in pitch to the average for all women.
-This was determined through a comparison with Quantified Impressions’ database containing 423 female participants.
-Among those included were prominent figures such as PepsiCo CEO Indra Nooyi, Facebook COO, and author Sheryl Sandberg, and Yahoo CEO Marissa Meyer–powerful individuals who have paved the way for many others seeking success within their respective fields.
+This was determined by comparing Quantified Impressions’ database containing 423 female participants.
+Among those included were prominent figures such as PepsiCo CEO Indra Nooyi, Facebook COO, author Sheryl Sandberg, and Yahoo CEO Marissa Meyer–powerful individuals who paved the way for many others seeking success within their respective fields.

-According to the study, it isn’t only about making a loud and deep sound while speaking, but rather is centered on how much vigor these women exhibit in their words.
+According to the study, it isn’t only about making a loud and deep sound while speaking but also centered on how much vigor these women exhibit in their words.
 As reported by The Wall Street Journal:

 “Women leaders stand out on another measure—the amount of “vocal energy,” or variations in loudness, they use to drive home their points, the study shows.
 An energetic voice comes across to listeners as authentic, inspiring trust, says Carrie Goldberger, a research analyst with Quantified Impressions.
 And vocal energy is easily controlled by the speaker, providing ambitious people with a ready tool for advancement.

-Just because a woman doesn’t sound like Darth Vader, it does not mean she must exaggerate her ‘girly’ voice.
-To better understand this concept, think of Kim Kardashian’s speech patterns – cooing and giggling diminishes one’s power significantly.
-In fact, Margaret Thatcher had to take elocution lessons at the National Theatre in order to achieve success during her election campaign; despite having naturally high-pitched vocals which were far from babyish or girlish.
+Just because a woman doesn’t sound like Darth Vader does not mean she must exaggerate her ‘girly’ voice.
+To better understand this concept, think of Kim Kardashian’s speech patterns – cooing and giggling diminish one’s power significantly.
+In fact, Margaret Thatcher had to take elocution lessons at the National Theatre to achieve success during her election campaign; despite having naturally high-pitched vocals which were far from babyish or girlish.

 Kimberly Friedmutter, a Neuro-linguistics expert, has defined the girly voice as an effective tool for communicating with one’s brain.
 As she puts it:

 “One could look at Marilyn Monroe as the perfect iconic example.
-Some may say that this vocal presentation was successful, she was known as the ultimate female.
+Some may say that this vocal presentation was successful.
+She was known as the ultimate female.
 However, one could look at her life as one of tragedy and manipulation by men.
-When the manipulator was, of course, Norma Jean and Marilyn Monroe were the methods of choice.
+When the manipulator was, of course, Norma Jean and Marilyn Monroe were the choice methods.
 When I see clients, the vocal and tone conversation is one of our first.
-When a woman looks feminine, she can afford to use her ‘real’ voice because it creates a very interesting dynamic.
+A woman who looks feminine can afford to use her ‘real’ voice because it creates a very interesting dynamic.
 When a woman doesn’t appear feminine, it’s even more important she aligns with her real voice so that her inner effectiveness is experienced.
-Can you imagine Hillary Clinton whispering her way through speeches, coyly?
+Can you imagine Hillary Clinton whispering her way through speeches coyly?
 Never!”